THE FRUIT OF THE SPIRIT

 You must denounce them, renounce them, tell them they are not at all welcome in your personality, that they belong in the Lake of Fire.
 Call on the Lord Jesus.
 Ask His help.
 If necessary ask for prayer from a fellow Christian or from the elders of the church.

 Most of us probably have gone after something, a relationship, a circumstance, a position, an item we desire, with zeal and concentration of purpose.
-You have to do this to get deliverance from anger and rage.
-You have to make up your mind that the world stops until you get delivered.
-"In the name of Jesus, get out of here you devils.
+You must do this to get deliverance from anger and rage.
+You must make up your mind that the world stops until you get delivered.
+“In the name of Jesus, get out of here you demons!
 You are not welcome in my personality whether you were inherited or acquired by me.
-Get out and stay out.
+Get out and stay out!
 I have chosen to go the way of kindness.
 I want nothing more to do with you!
-Ever!"
+Ever!”

 This attitude is three-fourths of the battle when it comes to moral deliverance, deliverance from drugs, alcohol, witchcraft, and all the other sins of the flesh.

 Paul says we must rid ourselves of malice.
 You must handle malice the same way you did anger and rage.

 Paul says we must rid ourselves of slander.
 Slander and gossip are twins.
 They are two of the worst devils in the Christian churches.
 You will never be able to stop slandering and gossiping until you cast these out by the Spirit of God, demonstrating an iron will on your part.
 Pray for an iron will!